vanessangwl/copy-boulevard-2017/Boulevard.md

 #### Boulevard Asia Square

 ##### About
-Boulevard Asia Square is an Asian Dining and Bar concept offering Western cuisine and local delights, situated right in the middle of Singapore's Central Business District.
+Boulevard Asia Square is an Dining and Bar concept offering Western cuisine and local delights, situated right in the middle of Singapore's Central Business District.

 Come in and relax, have one of our tapas and a beer.
 We guarantee you won't be disappointed.

 ##### Gallery (Outlet Pics)
 ##### Menu (PDF)